This post may contain affiliate links. Read our disclosure policy for more info.

-She gives you a transparent view into what this has looked like in her parenting journey of 24 years.
+She gives you a transparent view of what this has looked like in her parenting journey of 24 years.
 She is the real deal.
 One who shares both God’s victories and her struggles and she is a true prayer warrior.
 I have seen her heart for praying for her tweens salvation.
 I have learned so much from her diligence as she battles in prayer for her children and others.
 I am blessed to call her friend.

 Raising our children, particularly when they are getting older and venturing into tweenhood, is by far the toughest.
 At least it seems that way when it starts.
 I have been there twice with two boys, on the tail end of it with my first daughter and in the midst of it with my second.
 We have survived.
 Through some things better than others.

 The one thing that has made it possible is prayer…LOTS of it.

 When God told us through Paul’s words in 1 Thessalonians 5 to “Pray constantly”, I have no doubt He knew that we parents, nearly 2000 years later, would need this particular direction.
 It should also be no surprise that prayer is part of the armor God so explicitly describes in Ephesians 6, where He tells us to “Pray at all times.”
 It is the significant part of being equipped for battle.
 The REAL battle.

 Not the one with our tweens about clothing choices or remembering deodorant.
 Not the one over screen time or social media or how clean their rooms need to be.
 I mean the battle for our children’s salvation, which is the fight against the real enemy’s desire for them not to have it.
 Satan not only studies us but also lurks around studying our children.
 Creepy thought.
 But he knows as well as we do this stage of their lives is pivotal in how they will make their choices for living in the future.
 It is such a time of critical battle.
 One for which we need to be appropriately armed.